L12D2/mm_uxarray/docs/appendix/yaml.rst

    * **Model relative humidity:** can be calculated with the specific humidity.
 Users will need to know the naming convention of specific humidity in their specific model.

-   * *Standardized hydrometeorological variables continue to be incorporated into MELODIES-MONET.*
+   * *Calculations for standardized hydrometeorological variables continue to be incorporated into MELODIES-MONET.*

 * **Wind speed and direction:**